 SSHD CONFIGURATION FILE

-By default, the ssh server listens on port 22.
-In this section, I will show you how to change that.
-The configuration file for the SSH Daemon is found in /etc/ssh/sshd_config and a cat command should reveal something like the image below:
+Furthermore, the SSH server listens on port 22.
+In this section, I will show you how to change that to perform SSH key-based authentication in Linux.
+The configuration file for the SSH Daemon is found in /etc/ssh/sshd_config, and a cat command should reveal something like the image below:

 Now, this is a very long file and this is just a small portion of it.

 Open this configuration file with your text editor and look for the line #Port 22.
-Below that line, add Port number you want the ssh service to listen on.
+Below that line, add the Port number you want for the SSH service to listen on to perform SSH key-based authentication in Linux.

-However, if you have selinux and firewall set up and running, you will get permission denied error when you try to run any of the ssh services.
-I don’t have them configured but I will help you with the command:
+However, if you have SELinux and firewall set up and running, you will get a permission denied error when you try to run any of the SSH services.
+Moreover, I don’t have them configured, but I will help you with the command to perform SSH key-based authentication in Linux.

 - To change the selinux label :